Email deliverability is a significant concern when you are doing a cold email outreach.

 The email warm-up is a way you establish a reputation for a new email account and increase the email sending limit.

 The warm-up process includes sending emails from a new email account, starting with a smaller number, and gradually increasing the number of emails each day.

 When a user creates a new email account, the email service provider gives daily sending limits.
 However, a fresh account can’t use it entirely.

 For example, Google provides 2000 emails/day for a G Suite account.
 But from day one, you can’t send it all; you get a smaller limit.

 Ideally, it takes 8-12 weeks to accomplish maximum deliverability.
-Depending on email volume and the engagement in the warm up process, the email gets ready faster.
-The email warmup may take a longer time than anticipated if the recipient engagement level is too low.
+Depending on email volume and the engagement in the warm-up process, the email gets ready faster.
+The email warm-up may take a longer time than anticipated if the recipient’s engagement level is too low.

-Email warmup is a process required to build a reputation and have a higher delivery rate.
-It is essential when you are planning a large volume cold email campaign(sequence) with a new account to make sure emails land in inboxes.
+Email warm-up is a process required to build a reputation and have a higher delivery rate.
+It is essential when you are planning to run a massive cold email outreach with a new account to ensure emails land in inbox.